energylocal/cydynni/docs/userguide.md

 ![setup10.png](images/setup10.png)

-### 5. WIFI Relay Setup
+### 5. WIFI Smart Plug Setup

-Install and power up the WIFI Relay.
+Plug in smart plug.
+The light on the plug will show green for 3 seconds followed by a short off period and then two very short flashes.
+This indicates that the plug is working and has created a WIFI Access Point.

-After a short while a WIFI Access Point should appear called 'emonESP_xxxxxx'.<br>Connect to this network, open an internet browser and enter the following address:
+The WIFI Access Point should appear in your laptop or phones available WIFI networks, the SSID will contain the name smartplug followed by a number e.g: 'smartplug1'.<br>Connect to this network, open an internet browser and enter the following address:

     http://192.168.4.1

 ![setup11.png](images/setup11.png)

 Select the WIFI network you wish to connect to, enter the passkey and click connect.

+The green light on the smartplug will now turn on again.
+If the connection is successful you will see 10 very fast consequative flashes.

-After 20-30s the interface will show that the module has connected and its IP address:
+The web interface will also show that the module has connected and its IP address:

 ![setup12.png](images/setup12.png)

+**Failed Connection**

+If the smartplug fails to connect to the selected WIFI network the green LED will stay on with a slight pulsing rythym for 30 seconds before the plug automatically resets and tries again.
+To re-enter setup mode hold the button on the front of the smartplug down while the green led is on.

+---

 Connect back to you home network and navigate to the devices page, after a couple of minutes a notice will appear asking whether to allow device at the given ip  address to connect: